samhitha19wh1a12a5/2---IT-B-LABS/DS LAB/experiment 1/README.md

  if the condition a[i]==key is true ,then the key element position is given as output as we are saying to print the position of key value.

- My key value is 36,and it compares from the first element until it gets 36.when it finds the key value it gives the output as "4".
+ My key value is 36,and it compares from the first element until it gets 36.

+ My first element is 12 ,not equal to my key element.
+  My second element is 61,not equal to my key.
+ My third element is 33,not equal to my key.
+ My fourth element is 92,not egual to my key.
+ My fifth element is 36 = 36 (equal to my key)
+ So, the output is given as "4" as we saying to print it.

  And the next condition is if key value is not present in the array When i > n we will be printing that the element is not found in the array.